Slip and Fall Injury Lawsuits in New Jersey

 - Staircase railings that give way

-- Spills of merchandise, oil, water, etc in a store or parking lot
+- Spills of merchandise, oil, or water in a store or parking lot

 Many of these safety hazards are not very obvious, which leads to slip and fall accidents and injuries.
 If a hazard does exist on one’s property, it is the responsibility of the person who owns or manages the property to remove the danger or provide adequate warning of the dangerous conditions to any visitors or guests.